KostLabs/golog/README.md

 ### Advanced Configuration

-`golog` offers advanced configuration options with methods like `WithLevel`, `WithOutput`, `WithBaseField`, `WithPrettyJSON`, and `WithCustomTimeFormat`.
+`golog` offers advanced configuration options with methods like `WithLevel`, `WithOutput`, `WithBaseField`, `WithBaseFields` and `WithCustomTimeFormat`.
 The methods can be chained for a fluent configuration experience.

 #### Example - Basic Custom Logger with Debug Log Level & Custom Output